tc39/proposal-slice-notation/README.md

 ### What about splice?

-CoffeeScript allows similar syntax to be used on the LHS of an AssignmentExpression leading to splice operation.
+CoffeeScript allows similar syntax to be used on the left hand side of an `AssignmentExpression` leading to splice operation.

 ```coffeescript
 numbers = [1, 2, 3, 4]